 Getting To Montevideo, Uruguay

 Montevideo can be reached by plane, bus or boat, making it easy to get to from other countries in South America and beyond.
-We arrived via flight, used a bus for our day trip and departed via boat.
+We arrived via a flight from Miami, used a bus for our day trip Colonia and departed via boat to Buenos Aires.

 The Carrasco International Airport (MVD), which is located northeast of Montevideo, is the largest airport in Uruguay.
 The airport is serviced by major airlines, including American Airlines, LATAM, Iberia and Avianca.
 Start your search for the best price on flights on SkyScanner.
 You can book private transfers from the airport into the city center in advance on Viator.

 Montevideo Bus Station

 The main Montevideo bus station is Tres Cruces Terminal.
 International, regional and local routes depart/terminate at the station.
 Many tour buses also use Tres Cruces.
 Buses are an affordable method of transport in Montevideo.
 Visitors can catch a Direct bus to Colonia del Sacramento or the bus to Punta del Diablo from the main station.
 The buses used for longer trips are impeccably clean, have comfortable reclining seats and often offer free wifi.